Aadhar96/fwdpp/doc/md/overview.md

 Let's think through these typedefs in light of the definitions of mutation, gamete, and diploid:

 * A mutation is a fundamental type, and they are stored in a vector.
 * Gametes are stored in vectors.
 Gametes themselves contain vectors of `std::uint32_t`, which I said were "keys" to mutations.
 Those keys represent the _indexes_ of the mutations present in a gamete.
-"Neutral" and "selected" mutations are separated in order to speed up fitness calculations.
+"Neutral" and "selected" mutations are separated in order to speed up genetic value calculations.
 Further, the keys are stored in _ascending_ order according to _mutation position_ (`KTfwd::mutation_base::pos`).
 Storing things this way means that we can use _binary searches_ in algorithms like recombination that depend on mutation positions.
 * A diploid is a pair of gametes.
 The minimal diploid is `std::pair<std::size_t,std::size_t>`.
 Those `size_t` objects are the _indexes_ into the gamete container.

 Thus, a simulation requires three containers that all need to talk to each other: